 “After experiencing domestic abuse, music therapy offered a mother and child an outlet for expressing their feelings in a safe environment, resulting in a happier, closer relationship.”

-Camerata Kernow Spring Concert
+Camerata Kernow Summer Concert

 The summer concert by Camerata Kernow at Roselidden is titled ‘The Triumphs of Oriana’ and features sacred and secular music from the reigns of Queen Elizabeth the first and second.
 As usual, refreshments are included in the £10 ticket price, and will be served after the concert.
 All profits will go the THE CORNWALL MUSIC THERAPY TRUST.
 For more information about the concert,visit the Roselidden website.
 Tickets may be reserved by calling or emailing Peter on 01326 558748 or email@example.com

 Big Beach Day 2016